66Days-group-learners/data-science-job-offer-analysis/README.md

 ## ToDo List

 ```
 .
-List job boards offering an API
+List job boards offering an API -> William
 .
-Look into web scraping tools available for site without an API
+Look into web scraping tools available for site without an API -> William
 .
 Collect open sources datasets
+.
+Look into examples of text analysis in Python (Spacy)
 ```

 ## Structure of the repository